Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

   Copy the last URL in the first terminal and paste to one browser (Firefox, Chrome, ...) to open Jupyter Notebook.

-## Run Whole-Cell Model's Python Scripts in Parallel
+## Run CME/ODE Whole-Cell Model's Python Scripts

-Run this part when you start Tutorial 3, CME/ODE Whole Cell Model of Minimal Cell.
+Run this part when you start Tutorial 3, CME/ODE Whole-Cell Model of Minimal Cell.

-You will submit a job to run Whole Cell Model in parallel on Delta GPU node.
+You will submit a job to run Whole-Cell Model in parallel on Delta GPU node.

 ### Open a new terminal and then login to Delta ###